radiathuntasnia/csecu-dsg.github.io/content/gallery/index.md

 ---
-type: "widget_page"  # Page type is a Widget Page
+type: "gallery"  # Page type is a Widget Page
 ---